 Drs.
 Roberts and Washington shared a detailed playbook in HBR, U.S. Businesses Must Take Meaningful Action Against Racism, which offers actionable advice for advancing anti-racism.
 Read and operationalize.

 Last year, I made a personal pledge to be a better ally and shortly turned it into a corporate policy.
 I have since added an obvious omission -- partnering with vendors and suppliers of color.
 I picked up a few more ideas from the HBR article.
+I'm so I'm revising this document and creating a social justice goal to keep myself accountable.
 What can your enterprise do?

 How to deepen your understanding of the Black experience